Ford GT: Development

-The development of the second generation GT at Ford was a very secretive operation–according to design director Chris Svensson, "a handful of twelve people, including some key engineers, had access to the [design studio]".
+The development of the second generation GT at Ford was a very secretive operation—according to the American exterior design director Craig metros, "a handful of twelve people, including some key engineers, had access to the [design studio]".
 This secrecy was maintained inside Ford and to the press until its 2015 unveiling at the North American Auto Show.

 The design of the new GT began with its aerodynamics package, which was closely related to the ultimate focus of the design team of creating a successful Le Mans race car.
 Low drag and aerodynamic efficiency were of primary importance in the development of the exterior of the car, and this drove designers to pursue a 'teardrop profile' as often seen in LMP1 cars.
 The powertrain of the new GT, therefore, became a secondary criterion to the external design and aerodynamic performance of the car.
 Although a V8 and even a V12 engine were both considered, it was ultimately decided to use Ford's EcoBoost V6 engine due to the degree of freedom that the compact engine gave designers.

 The intent behind the design was for the overall look of the second generation GT to be recognizable as a part of the GT line, which meant, for example, a cut back front nose piece, circular tail lights, and raised twin exhaust pipes.
 There was no explicit requirement for luxury or practicality in the design of the road car, which is the reason behind the car's negligible cargo space and spartan interior.
 The interior seating position was fixed to provide additional space for the bodywork and teardrop exterior shape.